gsagostini/gsagostini.github.io/pages/taylor_swift.md

 description: scholarship that I produced surrounding the most influential musician of our generation
 ---

 A Swiftie for life, I spend a significant amount of time listening to Taylor Swift's songs.
-I love all of her albums equally (especially the underrated debut!) but if you must know my top 3 are evermore, 1989, and Red (TV).
+I love all of her albums equally, but if you must know my top 3 are evermore, 1989, and Red (TV)---with folklore at a close 4th.
+I plan to detail my album reviews here some day.
 You can also disagree with my [rankings](../images/evermore_tracks.png) for the songs in evermore, and I am always happy to defend my favorites.

 I also spend too much time theorizing about the meaning and rationale behind Swift's songs.
 As a matter of fact, I have even written two papers while at Columbia discussing Taylor Swift.
 Because I unfortunately have not yet found a reputable journal on Taylor Swift Studies to publish my work, you can read them below---and please drop me a message if you do so and enjoy them: